AlbertAZ1992/putup/README.md

 * Fast blog generation for your markdown writing
 * Simple setup & configuration, no more plugins & development including.
-* Freshing default style without no numerous and complicated theme choise.
+* Freshing style without numerous and complicated theme choices.
 * Internal integration of Webpack production mode.
 * Local server to preview the blog.